 He filled a tub with water and retrieved his kit, then sat by her bed and waited, gazing at her.
 What kind of creature was she?
 He knew about dragons and mermaids, of fairies and monsters, but flying women?
 He scratched his head, trying to think back to his boyhood and his mother’s stories.
 Vaguely, he recalled her speaking of a floating island high above the clouds that circled the land.
 Had she spoken of bird people?
 He shook his head, unable to remember.
 It didn’t matter anyway.
 They were only stories.

 She shifted and moaned again, then opened her eyes.
-They were yellow, like an owl’s, and beautiful.
+They were yellow, like an owl’s.
 She blinked, stared at him, not afraid but curious.
 She tried to move and cried out.
 More blood trickled through her feathers.

 ‘Don’t move.
-We have to take out the arrow,’ he said.
+We have to take out the arrow.'
 She looked at him blankly.
 ‘Do you understand?’

 She blinked, pursed her lips and tried to get up again.
 This time she screamed and grabbed at her wing.
 When she saw the arrow, the little colour left in her face drained away.
 She looked at him, then around the room, at the animal heads, the pelts, the horns and tusks—all the death.
 She stiffened, and when she turned back to him her eyes were filled with horror.